Tales of Phantasia: OVA

-The Tales of Phantasia: The Animation is an adapted OVA of the game.
+Tales of Phantasia: The Animation is an adapted OVA of the game.
 The anime contained four 30-minute episodes.
 It was released in Japan from November 2004 to February 2006 and distributed by Geneon in America in January 2007.
 CVs were shared with the same of the games.
 It was animated by Actas, and directed by Takuo Tominaga (episodes 1-3) and Shinjiro Mogi (episode 4).

 The plot of the OVA is generally based on the game's plot, but there are details in the anime that are not in the game, namely, additional scenes and dialogue.
 The episodes themselves focus on the party's encounters with Dhaos and the scenes involving the Tree of Life and the Elves, omitting a great portion of the story told in the original game.

 The opening theme "Yume no Hate" (夢の果て) and ending theme "Priere" both were composed by Mika Watanabe & Ikuko Noguchi, lyrics by tomo and performed by Masami Suzuki.

 Some related products of the OVA were released in Japan.
 In 2005, Frontier Works released an original Tales of Phantasia: The Animation Original Soundtrack, it contains 49 tracks and span 73min 15s.
 The company then released a series of drama CDs in 2006; it contain six CDs each featuring one of the playable characters of the game.
 Ichijinsha also released the book "Tales of Phantasia: The Animation The Animation Art Graphy" in 2006, which features illustrations of the anime character designer, special talking between voice actors of Cress and Mint, along with an interview of the game character designer Kōsuke Fujishima.